SteveEdson/netlify-plugin-nuxt-cache/README.md

 Note: The `[[plugins]]` line is required for each plugin, even if you have other plugins in your `netlify.toml` file already.

 This plugin determines the location of your `.cache` folder by looking at the `publish` folder configured for Netlify deployment (this _must_ be set in your `netlify.toml` in the `[build]` section).
-This means that if your Gatsby site successfully deploys, it will be cached as well with no config required! 🎉
+This means that if your Gridsome site successfully deploys, it will be cached as well with no config required! 🎉

 ## How much of a difference does this plugin make in build times?

-Each Gatsby site is different, so build times vary widely between them, but one common slowdown in Gatsby builds is processing and transforming images.
-Gatsby is smart enough to check if these transformations have already been done and skip them, but in order to get that benefit in a build pipeline (e.g. Netlify) the `dist` and `.cache` directories need to be preserved between builds.
+Each Gridsome site is different, so build times vary widely between them, but one common slowdown in Gridsome builds is processing and transforming images.
+Gridsome is smart enough to check if these transformations have already been done and skip them, but in order to get that benefit in a build pipeline (e.g. Netlify) the `dist` and `.cache` directories need to be preserved between builds.
 That’s what this plugin does!

 |                                                       | No Cache | Cache | Savings |
 | ----------------------------------------------------- | -------- | ----- | ------- |